richard-ramos/solidity-diagram-gen/README.md

 ## TODO

 * Document UML syntax
+* Use new UML relationships
+* Add dependencies from code blocks. ie uses on contracts within the functions
+* enum support
 * Option to specify a list of contracts to generate along with their dependencies.
 This was not all contracts in dependent libraries like Open Zeppelin need to be generated.
 * Option to specify output location and file names
 * Portrait output mode
-* Add dependency relationships. ie uses on contracts within the functions
-* Add indicator for mutable, view and pure functions
+* Add indicator for state mutability. eg view and pure functions
 * Group contracts within a boundary. eg Open Zeppelin